Apply for role of Board member at Friends of the Earth

 About the role

-- Supporting and guiding the mission, values and strategic direction of Friends of the Earth
+- Supporting and guiding the mission and values of Friends of the Earth.

 Key skills and attributes required